rjew/ArenaScheduler/README.md

 Use the `ArenaScheduler-1.0.bat` file to run the program in the command line.

+If you receive a message about extracting the files, just click run.
+If you receive a message about protection from running the file, just click more info and click run anyways.

 ###Usage

 Follow the menu and instructions in the terminal, entering the number for the option you want to pick.